-It’s been so incredible over the past year plus to see not only my own children see such amazing progress in their own reading but also hundreds of other students have wonderful success with Savvy Reading.
+It’s been so incredible over the past several years to see not only my own children see such amazing progress in their own skills but also hundreds of other students have wonderful success with Savvy.

-Here are some messages we’ve gotten recently from parents:
+Here are some messages we’ve gotten from parents:

 In January of 2021, J came to me with tears in his eyes.
 He said that he had finished thinking about his 2021 goals but he didn’t now how he was going to make them.
 I asked him what they were and then he really started crying and said, “I want to learn how to read but I just can’t.”
 That is when I knew I had to sign him up for Savvy.
 I signed him up that same week.
 Within a couple of months he was on grade level and by the end of the school year he was above grade level.
 He loved his coach so much and would also show her what books he was reading and was excited each day to get on Savvy.